Seattle Epidemiologic Research and Information Center (ERIC)

 Vietnam-Era Twin Study of Aging (VETSA)

-The Vietnam-Era Twin Study of Aging (VETSA) is a set of longitudinal, observational epidemiologic investigations that examine genetic and environmental influences on cognitive and brain aging starting in midlife.
-The projects have 2 main goals.
+The Vietnam-Era Twin Study of Aging (VETSA) is a set of longitudinal, observational, epidemiologic investigations that examine genetic and environmental influences on cognitive and brain aging starting in midlife.
+The investigations have 2 main goals.
 The first goal is to understand the factors accounting for the great diversity of cognitive and brain trajectories in the twin members.
-A second goal is to advance the early identification of risk factors for mild cognitive impairment (MCI) and dementia.
+The second goal is to advance the early identification of risk factors for mild cognitive impairment (MCI) and dementia.
 Because the pathological processes underlying dementia can begin decades before onset, early identification is one key to developing effective interventions.
-Recruitment for wave 3 of VETSA started in Winter 2015; in most cases, members will be contacted about 5 to 6 years since they last participated in VETSA wave 2.
+Recruitment for wave 4 of VETSA is anticipated to start Winter 2020; in most cases, members will be contacted about 5 to 6 years after they participated in VETSA wave 3.